-- All 30 tribal nations and tribal organizations that submitted comments supported the establishment of the ICWA data elements. - Seven of ten states that submitted comments supported the establishment of the ICWA data elements. - States that raised concerns about the establishment of the ICWA data elements primarily expressed concerns about the timeline for implementation (two years) or administrative burden. - Ten regional or national child welfare organizations supported the establishment of the ICWA data elements. - Several individual letters of support for the ICWA data elements were submitted by researchers, students, legal advocates, and other child welfare professionals. - Overall, there were only five comments submitted that could be read as not supporting the establishment of the ICWA data elements.
+- All 30 tribal nations and tribal organizations that submitted comments supported the establishment of the ICWA data elements. - Nine of 14 states that submitted comments supported the establishment of the ICWA data elements. - States that raised concerns about the establishment of the ICWA data elements primarily expressed concerns about the timeline for implementation (two years) or administrative burden. - Ten regional or national child welfare organizations supported the establishment of the ICWA data elements. - Several individual letters of support for the ICWA data elements were submitted by researchers, students, legal advocates, and other child welfare professionals. - Overall, only seven comments were submitted that could be read as not supporting the establishment of the ICWA data elements.

 The next steps in the rulemaking process are the analysis of public comments by ACF which will include developing changes to the data elements that are deemed necessary, developing responses to the public comments, and development and publication of the final rule.
-This process will likely take several months so a final rule is not expected until the Fall.
+This process will likely take several months so a final rule is not expected until the fall of 2024.